webcambodia/jekyll-semantic/README.md

 # Jekyll + Semantic UI + Netlify = Quick and Clean Websites

 Three Open Source Resources come together to accomplish just about everything you need; fast, secure, and awesome!
+Read [my blog about it](https://ben-kline.com/developer/2018/04/10/website-howto.html) to learn more about this killer stack.

 ## [Jekyll](https://jekyllrb.com/)
 Jekyll is a static site generator.
 That is, you get to write your websites using all kinds of shortcuts like css pre-processors, templates, variables, and other nerdy stuff - but then just generate static websites for really simple and fast hosting.
 For simple sites like this, it is perfect!